Pros and Cons of Living in Martinique

 Expats, digital nomads and retirees living in Martinique responded:

 "Expats and digital nomads in Martinique enjoy the beautiful scenery, with its lush rainforests, white sand beaches, and stunning mountain views.
 They also appreciate the warm climate, with temperatures rarely dropping below 20°C. The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 Additionally, the island is home to a diverse culture, with a mix of French, African, and Caribbean influences.
-On the downside, the infrastructure is not as developed as in other parts of the world, and the language barrier can be a challenge for those who don't speak French," wrote one expat in Martinique.
+On the downside, the infrastructure is not as developed as in other parts of the world, and the language barrier can be a challenge for those who don't speak French," said one expat in Martinique.

 Get Quote